 Found in South America, Colombia formally is the Republic of Colombia.
-Its fascinating and rich history goes thousands of years.
+Fascinating, and with thousands of years of background.

 Early Civilization